 Thankfully once we finally get past this, things pick up nicely.
 Brown builds up a nice sense of unease as we see that something is wrong.
 But we can’t get a fix on just what.
 And then, with a quietly horrifying scene, the apocalypse is announced.
 And while the announcement was subtle, nothing else in the last act is.

 The final act more than makes up for the slow start.
 It wrings every possible bit of tension out of the situation.
 And every bit of production value from the budget.
 The Beach House does a better job of making the audience believe the world is ending than most films with scenes of mass destruction can.

-With its scenes of painful self-surgery, body transformations and use of bizarre lighting, The Beach House feels almost like a low budget counterpoint to Color Out of Space.
+With its scenes of painful self-surgery, body transformations and use of bizarre lighting, The Beach House feels almost like a low-budget counterpoint to Color Out of Space.
 That’s not surprising as Lovecraft’s story was one of the film’s inspirations.
 So are Rabid and The Brood.
 Though it was a scene that made me think of Cronenberg’s Shivers that really had me squirming in my chair.

 Mixing doom and despair with some trippy visuals The Beach House is a captivating and disturbing film.
-It will debut on Shudder July 9th.
+It will debut on Shudder on July 9th.